rozensoftware/whip4brats/README.md

 - TCP Command Server (Executor) - written in Rust
 - Screen Locker - written in C++20
 - Whip4BratsGUI (Application for setting time and other parameters) - written in C# (.NET 7)
+- Whip4BratsSetup = VS project for creating Windows MSI.
+Microsoft Visual Studio Installer Projects Extension must be installed to be able to build the installer.

 Visual Studio 2022 and VS Code have been used to write this software.
-Probably VS Code could be used alone but I haven't had a chance to check it.
-There is no publish script to make an installer so far.
-All exe files must be in one folder to work correctly.

-Bart-server logs might be seen in Windows Event Viewer (Application node).
+Bart-server writes logs to the Application node of the Windows System Event.

 ## TODO